juhp/dl-fedora/README.md

 `download.fedoraproject.org` by default.
 If you want to ensure getting the very latest image you can use `--latest`, which will then download from `dl.fedoraproject.org` instead _if_ your mirror is not synced yet.
-(This behavior changed with 0.10.)

 If the image is already found to be downloaded it will not be re-downloaded of course.